-The legal concerns raised by statutory sanction of "opt-in" provisions for appellate arbitral review are much less substantial than those attendant to sanction of "opt-in" judicial review mechanisms.
+Unlike the "opt-in" judicial review mechanims, there are few, if any, legal concerns raised by statutory sanction of "opt-in" provisions for appellate arbitral review.
 Nevertheless, as explained in the Section B of the Reporter's Comments to Section 23, because the current, contract-based view of arbitration establishes that the parties are free to design the inner workings of their arbitration procedures in any manner they see fit, the Drafting Committee determined that codification of that right in the RUAA would add nothing of substance to the existing law of arbitration.